 A couple (Valeria Bruni-Tedeschi and Bruno Todeschini) on the verge of divorce visit Paris for a wedding and arrive at a crossroads in French-Japanese co-prod “A Perfect Couple.”
-Pic delivers a double dose of de ja vu for auds who caught Bruni-Tedeschi (fast becoming the arthouse Jill Clayburgh of our time) in similar-themed but better "5x2," while style serves up more single-set-up scenes and murky lensing from Nobuhiro Suwa, helmer of such glacially paced fare as “H Story” and “M/Other.”
+Pic delivers a double dose of de ja vu for auds who caught Bruni-Tedeschi (fast becoming the arthouse Jill Clayburgh of our time) in similar-themed but better “5×2,” while style serves up more single-set-up scenes and murky lensing from Nobuhiro Suwa, helmer of such glacially paced fare as “H Story” and “M/Other.”
 Film should win further proposals from fests, but may have irreconcilable differences with all but the most patient auds.